 Why was this investment necessary?

 The sports hall and playing fields are in urgent need of upgrading.
 The sports hall is nearly 50 years old, has a leaking roof and does not currently meet the needs of either our students or the local community.

-- There is also a need for new homes, particularly in the Hitchin area.
+There is also a need for new homes in Hitchin.
 We’re pleased that the residential development part of this scheme will help address these needs whilst also allowing investment in the college.

 Like all colleges, we have received reduced public funding over a number of years, so this is our best option if we are going to be a successful college over the long term.